 “If you can’t explain something simply, then you don’t really understand it well enough” Albert Einstein

 Einstein & Bohr understood quantum physics in a way that few on this planet currently do, ever did, or likely ever will.

-I do not in any way profess to mirror their IQs, I do believe that I have amassed an understanding about quantum healing that is entirely lost on the conventional world of medicine, solely because they fail to recognize, nor understand the magic of minerals, at a quantum, frequency and energetic level.
+I do not in any way profess to mirror their IQs, I do believe that I have amassed an understanding about quantum healing that is entirely lost on the conventional world of medicine, and I have come to understand the magic of minerals, at a quantum, frequency and energetic level.

 Okay, so where are we headed today?

 Let’s be sure we are clear on the paradox of iron metabolism:

 “All facets of iron dynamics and metabolism are dependent on bioavailable copper.”

 So that when iron blood markers show irregularities, especially low ferritin, we know that that’s really code for:

 - Needing more B2 riboflavin which is a key for iron dynamics

 All of these are water-soluble and most importantly you do not need more iron because there is no mechanism to get rid of excess iron.